 Belhaj & Anor v Straw & Ors

-JUSTICE has intervened jointly with the International Commission of Jurists, Amnesty International and REDRESS in this case, which is pending consideration by the Court of Appeal.
-The case is listed for three days during the week of 21 July 2014.
+JUSTICE has intervened jointly with the International Commission of Jurists, Amnesty International and REDRESS in this case.
+Judgment was handed down in the Court of Appeal on 30 October 2014.

 The claim involves allegations by a Libyan national and political opponent of the Gaddafi regime, that he and his family, including his pregnant wife, were abducted from China to Libya where they were subjected to torture, as part of the US programme of ‘rendition.’
 The claim is brought against the Foreign Office and UK officials in the previous Government for a series of common law offences in connection with their involvement in the episode.

 In the High Court, Simon J struck out Mr Belhaj’s action, holding that the ‘foreign act of state doctrine’ precludes the court from adjudicating upon the transactions of foreign states.
 He held that ‘to decide that the conduct of US officials acting outside the United States was unlawful, in circumstances where there are no clear and incontrovertible standards for doing so and where there is incontestable evidence that such an enquiry would be damaging to the national interest’ was beyond the jurisdiction of the court.